 SDF’s Festival of Learning and Development 2021

-Welcome to our Keynote Speakers page for the 2021 SDF’s Festival of Learning and Development.
+Welcome to DAY 1 for the 2021 SDF’s Festival of Learning and Development.

 Please browse the information regarding our speakers to help tailor sessions to your interests and build connections within the #SDFest2021 community.

 Belonging – Me.
 We.

 9:40 to 10:45

 Synopsis: Belonging is central to me.
 Belonging is central to we.
 We can only belong in our teams and communities when we fully accept all of ourselves.
 Belonging is a basic human need and is fundamental in all of our lives.
 I will share my personal story and the Great Britain women’s hockey team story through the lens of belonging.
 Together we will explore the psychological tools we used to help us see our whole self and thrive.
 As athletes we learnt how to manage our state and own our super strengths.
 These skills were as valuable to me now as they were then and I hope they will help you on your own journey of self acceptance and belonging.
 When coupled with an empowered team driven culture, we were able to create a team where everyone had value, everyone had worth and everyone played a vital role.
 I will demonstrate how team cultures with aligned visions, values and behaviours are key to the success of both ‘me’ and ‘we’.
 What do we demand and accept of ourselves and the people around us?

 A VC’s perspective on the challenges and opportunities for Learning and Development professionals.

 Synopsis: This keynote focuses on discussing challenges and opportunities that exist for organisational development/learning and development professionals supporting their institutions/staff in the coming years.